haiwera-silk-cd/magento-devdocs/guides/v2.0/config-guide/cli/config-cli-subcommands-i18n.md

 1. Create a directory under `app/i18n`.

-	For example, Magento language packages are located in `app/i18n/magento`
+	例如， Magento language packages are located in `app/i18n/magento`

 2. Add any license files you require.
 3. Add <a href="{{ page.baseurl }}/extension-dev-guide/build/composer-integration.html">`composer.json`</a> that specifies dependencies for your language package.